parse-community/parse-server-push-adapter/README.md

 #### Migration from FCM legacy API to FCM HTTP v1 API (June 2024)

-Sending push notifications to Android devices via the FCM legacy API was deprecated on June 20 2023 and was announced to be decomissioned in June 2024.
+Sending push notifications to Android devices via the FCM legacy API was deprecated on June 20 2023 and was announced to be decommissioned in June 2024.
 See [Google docs](https://firebase.google.com/docs/cloud-messaging/migrate-v1).
 To send push notifications to the newer FCM HTTP v1 API you need to update your existing push configuration for Android by replacing the key `apiKey` with `firebaseServiceAccount`.

 Example options: